Yushikuni/Library/README.md

     - Login information
     - Show All User record READ ONLY
     - Make it read and write to file(s)
-2. Test it for all!!
+2. Test it for all
 3. Add to portfolio

 ## What I already have done:
 - Login Information required
 - Writing to txt file
 - Reading from txt file
+- Update and delete on specific position